- Why Grad Studies at SFU?

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR-FUNDED AWARDS?
 IF SO, PLEASE TELL US WHICH ONES AND A LITTLE ABOUT HOW THE AWARDS HAVE IMPACTED YOUR STUDIES AND/OR RESEARCH.

-I received the Special Graduate Entrance Scholarship for my MSc. degree, then received the Graduate Dean’s Entrance Scholarship in 2021 for my PhD.
-Both awards motivated me to continue on my research journey and provided me the financial support I needed to focus on my research and excel.
+I received the Special Graduate Entrance Scholarship for my MSc. degree, then received the Graduate Dean’s Entrance Scholarship in 2021 and the Vanier CGS Scholarship in 2023 for my PhD.
+Each of the awards motivated me to continue on my research journey and provided me the financial support I needed to focus on my research and excel.